LeoQK/Manual/README.md

 # Mapcontrol - Gaming for Enterprise

-## The Manual
+## Th

 Mapcontrol advances the application of gaming skills to real-world problems and careers.
-We collaborate with gamers and organizations to discover how gaming skills can best transfered to the real world.
+We collaborate with gamers and organizations to discover how gaming skills can best transfered to help organizations tackle a complex world.
 We're here to learn from gamers who have established impactful careers and work with organizations to help them understand and connect with gaming talent.

+This Manual contains

 <p align="center">
 <img width="354" height="419.5" src="assets/mapcontrol-stack.PNG"></img>